systechafrica/NASSIT-Documentation/docs/src/videotutorials/Portal.md

 ### Self service processes through the Portal

-This category of videos shows the MSS processes involved in interacting with the core system remotely:
+This category of videos shows the MSS processes involved in interacting with the core system remotely.

 <div class="videos-grid">
   <div v-for="video in videos" :key="video.id" class="video-item">